Scanning tunneling spectroscopy of superconducting nitridized aluminum thin films: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support by the Spanish Research State Agency (PID2023-150148OB-I00, TED2021-130546B\-I00, PDC2021-121086-I00 and CEX2023-001316-M, RYC2019-028482- I, PCI2019-111838-2, PID2021-122140NB-C31, PCI2024- 153468) and the Comunidad de Madrid through projects TEC-2024/TEC-380 “Mag4TIC”.
+We acknowledge support by the Spanish Research State Agency (PID2023-150148OB-I00, TED2021-130546B\-I00, PDC2021-121086-I00 and CEX2023-001316-M, PID2020-114071RB-I00, RYC2019-028482- I, PCI2019-111838-2, PID2021-122140NB-C31, PID2021-122140NB-C32, PCI2024- 153468, CEX2023-001397-M) and the Comunidad de Madrid through projects TEC-2024/TEC-380 “Mag4TIC” and PIPF-2023/TEC-30683.
 We acknowledge the “QUASURF” project [SI4/PJI/2024-00199] funded by the Comunidad de Madrid through the direct grant agreement for the promotion and development of research and technology transfer at the Universidad Autónoma de Madrid.
-We have benefited from collaborations through EU program Cost CA21144 (Superqumap), and from SEGAINVEX at UAM in the design and construction of STM and cryogenic equipment.
+We have benefited from collaborations through EU program Cost CA21144 (Superqumap), from SEGAINVEX at UAM in the design and construction of STM and cryogenic equipment, and from the micronanofabs infrastructure.
 We also acknowledge the European Commission (QuantERA SiUCs and QRADES), and program ‘Doctorat Industrial’ of the Agency for Management of University and Research Grants (2024 DI 00004).
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 This study was supported by MICIN with funding from European Union NextGenerationEU (PRTR-C17.I1) and by Generalitat de Catalunya.